Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Forster among the top 30% of areas assessed nationwide

-Forster recorded approximately 117 residential properties granted approval each year.
-Over the past five financial years, from FY-21 to FY-25, a total of 588 homes were approved, with an additional 25 approved so far in FY-26.
-The average new residents per year per dwelling constructed over these five years was 0.2.
+Forster recorded approximately 117 residential properties approved annually.
+Over the past five financial years, from FY-21 to FY-25588 homes were approved, with an additional 25 approved in FY-26.
+The average new residents per year per dwelling constructed over this period was 0.2.

-This supply meets or exceeds demand, offering greater buyer choice and supporting potential population growth above projections.
-New properties are constructed at an average value of $781,000, indicating a focus on the premium segment with upmarket properties.
-In FY-26, Forster has recorded $21.4 million in commercial development approvals, demonstrating moderate levels of commercial development.
+This supply meets or exceeds demand, offering greater buyer choice and potential for population growth beyond projections.
+The average construction value of these properties was $416,000.
+In FY-26, Forster recorded $21.4 million in commercial development approvals, indicating moderate levels of commercial development.

-Compared to the rest of NSW, Forster shows moderately higher new home approvals, at 31.0% above the regional average per person over the five-year period.
+Compared to the rest of NSW, Forster shows moderately higher new home approvals, with 31.0% above the regional average per person over the five-year period.
 This maintains good buyer choice while supporting existing property values.
-New building activity in Forster consists of 60.0% detached houses and 40.0% townhouses or apartments, offering a blend of attached housing types across various price ranges from spacious family homes to more compact options.
-The location has approximately 99 people per dwelling approval, indicating a low density market.
-Population forecasts suggest Forster will gain 1,747 residents by 2041, based on the latest AreaSearch quarterly estimate.
+New building activity consists of 60.0% detached houses and 40.0% townhouses or apartments, offering choices across price ranges from spacious family homes to more compact options.
+Forster has approximately 99 people per dwelling approval, indicating a low density market.
+Population forecasts estimate Forster will gain 1,747 residents by 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development